Updated March 2019

 # 4 Cottage Cheese to go Low-Fat

 It has the same flavor and texture to ricotta.
-Since ricotta has a smoother and creamier consistency, you might need to process your cottage cheese first in a blender or rub it through a strainer before using it in recipes that heavily depend on ricotta’s consistency.
+Since ricotta has a smoother and creamier consistency, you might need to process your cottage cheese first in a blender or rub it through a strainer (or a cheesecloth like this one.
+Or this one.)before using it in recipes that heavily depend on ricotta’s consistency.

-Cottage cheese is also a low-fat, low-calorie alternative, with the closest flavor feel with ricotta.
-If you are on a calorie cutoff, cottage cheese could be a great alternative as it has the closest texture and taste to Ricotta cheese.
+Cottage cheese is also a low-fat, lower-calorie alternative, with the closest flavor of ricotta.
+If you are on a calorie cutoff, cottage cheese could be a great alternative as it has the closest texture and taste to ricotta cheese.

 However, its lower fat and calorie content is compromised with its lower calcium content.
-For those that are more interested on a calcium-rich diet, you could add in some dairy ingredients like milk or mix in other cheese variants to compensate for the lower calcium content.
+For those that are more interested in a calcium-rich diet, you could add in some dairy ingredients like milk or mix in other cheese variants to compensate.
+Italian food may not be your best source for calcium in this case, but if you track your nutrients closely, it's something to consider.

 Cottage cheese has the closest texture and flavor to ricotta.
 Ricotta is even nicknamed as a fine-textured cottage cheese because of its smoother consistency.